Contracts & Agreements

-Well-designed contracts help you and your project partners and subcontractors begin a project with clear expectations of costs and your respective roles and responsibilities.
+Well-designed contracts help you and your project partners and subcontractors set clear expectations for costs, roles, and responsibilities.
 If the contract involves services to be rendered overseas, or if one of the contracting entities is foreign, there are steps you can take to avoid surprises and protect Harvard’s interests.

 Foreign exchange rates can affect your project budget.
 Based on the business need, determine which currency the payments are made in and how the foreign exchange is handled.
 You should also be precise about how currencies are designated (e.g. "$" may mean dollars or pesos).

 Many contracts include a clause identifying the governing law for the contract and the method of dispute resolution.
 Determine which jurisdiction would see lawsuits resulting from the contract; if it’s outside the U.S., you’ll need to confirm that Harvard is comfortable with the foreign law.

 Under University policy, contracts for foreign activities other than simple service agreements should contain non-discrimination provisions.
 Examples include contracts under which the foreign party is involved in inviting people to events such as conferences, courses, and workshops; providing services to such people; or recruiting individuals to provide services to Harvard.

 Certain activities abroad may trigger requirements for a permit, registration to do business, or compliance with foreign legal regulations.
 Confirm if any Harvard activity under the contract will subject Harvard to such requirements.
 Additionally, activities conducted by your foreign collaborator—such as human subject research or the use of personal data—could also be subject to specific regulations.
 Work with the other party to make clear who will be responsible for compliance with these legal requirements.